 Let x be a point of a topological space, and consider the set of all irreducible subspaces of X containing x.
 (Since $\{x\}$ itself is irreducible, this set is nonempty.)
 The union of a chain of irreducible subspaces being irreducible, Zorn's Lemma says that there exists at least one maximal irreducible subset containing x.
-A maximal irreducible subset (which, by the above, is necessarily closed) is called an irreducible component of X. Since irreducible subsets are connected, each irreducible component lies in a unique connected component, and each connected component is the union of its irreducible components.
+A maximal irreducible subset (which, by the above, is necessarily closed) is called an irreducible component of X. Since irreducible subsets are connected, each irreducible component lies in a unique connected component.
+It is not true in general that the connected component of x is the union of the irreducible components containing x: the way that irreducible components are combined to form connected components is slightly more complicated and explored in Exercise 13.22.